Luiz Felipe Scolari: Style of management

-Considered to be one of the greatest and successful managers of all time by several pundits, in 2024 90min.com attributed Scolari's success to his unpredictable, authoritarian, and "enigmatic style, with his ability to inspire his players proving to be as important as his tactical prowess."
+Considered to be one of the greatest and most successful managers of all time by several pundits, in 2024 90min.com attributed Scolari's success to his unpredictable, authoritarian, and "enigmatic style, with his ability to inspire his players proving to be as important as his tactical prowess."
 Nicknamed "Felipão," or "Big Phil," in Portuguese, in the early part of his coaching career, he was known for his no-nonsense style of football.
 However, in the 1990s, he adopted a more attractive style of play, and his teams became more clinical offensively.
 He was also known for fostering a team spirit and for using religion-inspired motivational techniques, and attempted to shelter his teams from the media.
 His relationship with the press was often complicated, however, due to his passionate and temperamental style, which saw him involved in conflicts with journalists.
 He was also known for his intensity on the sidelines.

 Throughout his career, Scolari was known for his balanced tactical approach defensively and offensively, as well as his flexibility, adopting several different formations, including the 4–3–2–1, 3–4–1–2, and 4–3–3.
 He often gave his players lots of freedom on the pitch.
-The midfielders were paramount to his sides' offensive strategy, as they were required to make funs through central areas.
+The midfielders were paramount to his sides' offensive strategy, as they were required to make runs through central areas.
 The gameplay of his wingers was also an important part of his tactical approach, as he often had them switch positions in order to provide a diverse range of attacking plays for his team.